RivenHexagon/CoCo2_Video/README.md

 <img src="RHCCV-PCB.png" alt="MarineGEO circle logo" style="height: 375px; width:300px;"/>

+The [/jlcpcb](https://github.com/RivenHexagon/CoCo2_Video/tree/main/jlcpcb) folder contains production-ready files that can be directly uploaded to [jlcpcb.com](https://jlcpcb.com/) for PCB manufacturing.

 ## Assembly and Installation
 ### 4-pin Mini DIN installed *(S-Video only)*
 The **PCB** populated with a **4-pin** Mini DIN connector delivers **S-Video** as the **only** available **output**.
 The **pinout** is **standard** S-Video, as described [here](https://en.wikipedia.org/wiki/S-Video "S-Video Wikipedia").